hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 [hcaptcha action="my_hcap_action" name="my_hcap_name" auto="true|false" ajax="true|false" force="true|false" theme="light|dark|auto" size="normal|compact|invisible"]
 `

-The shortcode adds not only the hCaptcha div to the form, but also a nonce field.
+The shortcode adds not only the hCaptcha div to the form but also a nonce field.
 You can set your own nonce action and name.
 For this, use arguments in the shortcode:

 `
 [hcaptcha action="my_hcap_action" name="my_hcap_name"]